José Mourinho: Tactics

 In the modern world, at least at elite level, José Mourinho stands alone.
 He was at the greatest coaching seminar the world has seen [at Barcelona in the mid-90s], when the game as we know it was shaped, but he did not draw the same lessons everybody else did.
 The other eight [future coaches who were also at the club] espoused the proactive, possession-based football seeded at the club by Vic Buckingham, developed by Rinus Michels and taken to new levels by Johan Cruyff.
 Mourinho, however, was different.
 Mourinho believed in reactive football.
 He was the outsider, the outcast who now revels in his role as the dark lord.
 Saturday's game against Manchester United was typical.
 Others, playing at home in a match that could effectively ensure the title, might have felt compelled to attack.
 Mourinho [as manager of Chelsea] fielded Kurt Zouma, a central defender, in midfield, sitting deep, and won the game with 28% possession.

 — Jonathan Wilson writing for The Guardian: "José Mourinho, the anti-Barcelona, stands alone in modern football", 23 April 2015.

 Mourinho has been noted for his tactical prowess, game management, and adaptability to different situations.
-Teams under Mourinho's management typically demonstrate great defensive awareness as well as a quick transition ability with the ball through midfield, in particular down the flanks.
-A common feature of his teams is playing with three or more central midfielders, as Mourinho has stressed midfield superiority as crucial in winning games.
-As a Porto manager, Mourinho employed a diamond 4–4–2 formation, with his midfield – consisting of Costinha or Pedro Mendes as defensive midfielder; Maniche and Dmitri Alenichev as wide central midfielders; and Deco on the tip – acting as a cohesive unit rather than a collection of individuals, providing Porto with midfield superiority while allowing the full-backs to move forward.
+Teams under Mourinho's management typically demonstrate great defensive awareness as well as a quick transition ability through midfield, in particular down the flanks.
+A feature of his teams is playing with three or more central midfielders, as Mourinho has stressed midfield superiority as crucial in winning.
+As Porto manager, Mourinho employed a diamond 4–4–2 formation, with his midfield – consisting of Costinha or Pedro Mendes as defensive midfielder; Maniche and Dmitri Alenichev as wide central midfielders; and Deco on the tip – acting as a cohesive unit rather than a collection of individuals, providing Porto with midfield superiority while allowing the full-backs to move forward.
 Defensively, the team played with a high defensive line and were known for their fitness and use of heavy pressing high up the pitch.

 During his first two years at Chelsea, Mourinho employed a fluid 4–3–3 formation, having Claude Makélélé play the role of deep-lying midfielder.
-This gave Chelsea a three-against-two midfield advantage over most English teams playing 4–4–2 at the time, and helped Chelsea win Premier League titles in 2004–05 and 2005–06.
+This gave Chelsea a three-against-two midfield advantage over most English teams playing 4–4–2 at the time, and helped Chelsea win Premier League titles.
 Mourinho explained: